 Prior to European settlement, most fires within the park occurred as a result of lightning.
 Within this natural fire regime, low intensity surface fires typically occurred every 10 to 40 years in white and red pine forests.
 Severe stand replacing fires occurred in jack pine and upland black spruce forests every 50 to 75 years.
 Severe fires also occurred in spruce/fir/aspen forests every 70 to 110 years and in white and red pine forests every 150 to 250 years.
 Fire managers attempt to replicate these historic time frames to protect and maintain forest communities and wildlife within Voyageurs.

-Read the USGS Scientfic Investigations Report prepared in cooperation with the National Park Service, Voyageurs National Park.
+This United States Geological Survey (USGS) Scientific Investigations Report was prepared in cooperation with the National Park Service, Voyageurs National Park.